danyayay/ynet_adaptive/README.md

 ## Acknowledgement

-Our code is developed upon the public code of [Y-net](https://github.com/HarshayuGirase/Human-Path-Prediction/tree/master/ynet) and [Decoupled Dynamic Filter](https://github.com/theFoxofSky/ddfnet).
+Our code is developed upon the public code of [Y-net](https://github.com/HarshayuGirase/Human-Path-Prediction/tree/master/ynet).